Bristol Fish & Game Association, Inc.

 13. No spear fishing is allowed.

-14. For the safety of aU members, SWIMMING in the Club pond is PROHIBITED.
+14. For the safety of all members, SWIMMING in the Club pond is PROHIBITED.

 16. Carefully release Bullheads until told otherwise.
 No releasing of Trout.